We live in a do-it-yourself age.

 Should you handle your divorce on your own?

 There are, of course, reasons why some people should choose to let people with special training take on the primary role of shepherding a divorce action through the courts.
-Offhand, we can think of two cases when you definitely would prefer to hire a Wilmington divorce law firm to deal with the courts:
+Offhand, we can think of two cases when you definitely would prefer to hire a Wilmington divorce lawyer to deal with the courts:

 - When the complexity of the case is overwhelming.
 The judge will not give any leeway to a person representing himself in court; if you handle your own divorce, you are expected to be just as fluent in legal terminology, courtroom procedure, and knowledge of the law as someone who has passed the North Carolina bar exam.
 Additionally, you will be expected to be familiar with all the financial specifics of your case with an accountant’s precision.
 If this seems like too much for you to handle, you need to hire a Wilmington family law attorney, at least on a limited basis to bring you up to speed.